mischah/itunes-remote/readme.md

 - Node.js (v0.12.7 or greater)
 - Mac OS X (Yosemite 10.10.0 or greater)
-- Some tracks in your iTunes library
+- Some tracks in your music library

 ## Demo
 ![demo](demo.gif)